Due Process Isn't Optional

 Due Process for Everyone

-The same constitutional protections apply to all people, regardless of status.
+The same due-process protections apply to all people, regardless of status.
 Warrants matter.
 Identification matters.
 Transparency matters.

 Local Control